People learn new languages more easily when words are accompanied by gestures,a new study has found.

 For the new study,Manuela Macedonia and Thomas Knosche from the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig,Germany,enrolled 20 volunteers for a six-day course to learn Vimmi.

-Vimmi is an artificial language designed to make study results easier to interpret,New Scientist reported.
+Vimmi is an artificial language designed to make study results easier to interpret,a media report said.

 The volunteers were taught half of the material using spoken and written instructions and exercises,while the other half was taught with body movements to accompany each word,which the students were asked to act out.